Talking about tomorrow

 Fair Start Scotland

-This is a new employment service for Scotland, supporting unemployed disabled people aged 16 and over who need help to enter or remain in the labour market.
+This is an employment service for Scotland, supporting unemployed disabled people aged 16 and over who need help to enter or remain in the labour market.
 It replaces the UK Government’s Work Programme.

 An adviser creates a personalised plan to support participants into work, with pre-work support for 12–18 months and up to 12 months of additional support once someone is in work.
 It costs nothing to take part and does not affect benefit entitlements.